Board Members

 Dr. Blake Puckett, President

 Blake Puckett serves as a member of the senior executive service for the Department of Defense with a focus on national security and foreign policy analysis.
 He graduated from the United States Military Academy, holds a J.D. from Yale Law School, an M.S. in Joint Campaign Planning and Strategy from the Joint Forces Staff College, and a Ph.D. from Indiana University.
 His academic interests include national security affairs, Russia and Eurasia regional issues, rule of law and corruption issues, and the role of ethics in international affairs.
 Blake’s calling has straddled the line between academia and on-the-ground presence and he hopes to help others faithfully link education and vocation through the work of Cambridge House, where he currently serves as President of the Board.
 Blake enjoys jogging through Colonial Williamsburg, hiking in the mountains, or a good round of Axis and Allies.
-Blake and Paula have three young adult children and are proud “humans” for an African Basenji named Kafi.
+Blake and Paula have three young adult children and are proud “humans” for two African Basenjis, Kafi and Mocha.

 Paula Jeffrey Puckett, Secretary